 Leading.
 Learning.
 The Lakeland Campaign

-We’ve embarked on the largest fundraising initiative in our history.
-Our goal is to raise $11 million from the community, alumni, friends and industry by 2021.
+When we embarked on the largest fundraising initiative in our history, some called our vision bold.
+Our goal is to raise $11 million from the community, alumni, staff, friends and industry by June 30, 2021.

 - to expand student success